Steve Bannon faces N.Y. state indictment, will turn himself in, sources say - WSGW 790 AM & 100.5 FM

 Steve Bannon faces N.Y. state indictment, will turn himself in, sources say

+▶ Watch Video: Steve Bannon expected to surrender to prosecutors amid criminal border wall fundraising probe

-Steve Bannon, former President Donald Trump’s adviser, faces an indictment on state charges in New York and will turn himself in Wednesday, two sources close to Bannon confirmed to CBS News late Tuesday night.
+Steve Bannon, one of former President Donald Trump’s advisers, faces an indictment on state charges in New York and will turn himself in, two sources close to Bannon confirmed to CBS News late Tuesday night.

 The details of the charges were not immediately clear.
 The New York District Attorney’s Office declined to comment late Tuesday.

-The news of Bannon’s upcoming indictment was first reported by The Washington Post.
+The news of Bannon’s upcoming indictment was first reported by The Washington Post, which said Bannon will turn himself in on Thursday.

 “Just days after being swatted three different times by deranged thugs from New York City inspired by the Biden Administration to assassinate me by police, the Soros-backed DA has now decided to pursue phony charges against me 60 days before the midterm election because WarRoom is the major source of the MAGA grassroots movement,” Bannon said in a statement.